ramirea/SPO-Alternate-CSS/README.md

 You can either use the default theme or create a child theme.
 To create a child theme, you'll use [Sass](http://sass-lang.com/).
 Make sure to download a Sass compiler, such as [Koala](http://koala-app.com/).

 ### Default Theme
-To install the default theme, simply copy over the [cos.tenant.css](css/cos.tenant.css) file to your SiteAssets library in [Step 2](#2-upload-css-to-your-siteassets-library).
+To install the default theme, skip to [Step 3](#3-run-powershell--csom-against-your-site-collection).

 ### Custom Child Theme
 View sample child themes by opening any of the `sample.*.scss` files.